-You may not recognize Marcel Petitjean's name, but you'll definitely recognize most of the cars in his collection.
-This French racing driver has been collecting cars since the late 1960s, and in that time, he has amassed a world-class collection sports cars, which will be auctioned off later this month at the 32nd Techno-Classica Essen in Essen, Germany through RM Sotheby's.
+You may not recognize Marcel Petitjean's name, but you'll definitely recognize the cars in his incredible collection.
+This French racing driver has been acquiring cars since the late '60s, and in that time, he has amassed a world-class collection of sports cars – 94 of which were auctioned off through RM Sotheby's.

 According to the auction house, Petitjean would buy the cars, but he wouldn't drive them until each car's value had dropped to one-third of its original price; once that occurred, he would drive the car for up to a year before parking it in a storage facility.
-What this means is that the Petitjean Collection features some of the best sports cars ever built, and they're all in original, unrestored condition.
+What this means is that this collection featured some of the best sports cars ever built, and they all survived in original, unrestored condition.

 In addition to the vast array of classic sports cars, the Petitjean Collection also included a pair of vintage Porsche tractors and plenty of automobilia.